igncp/diagrams-collection/Readme.md

 ## Dependencies

-You must add manually the following libraries:
+The library has the following dependencies, which are installed automatically if installed with Bower:
 - d3.js
 - lodash.js
 - rx.js